TritonDataCenter/rfd/rfd/0047/README.md

 - logs: /{admin,Joyent_Dev}/stor/logs
   JoshC suggested moving these, at least for the nightly and staging envs, to the Staging Manta.
+  TOOLS-1523 has done this for nightly's usage -- old nightly-1 data has not yet been removed.
 - sdc data dumps: /{admin,Joyent_Dev}/stor/sdc
   JoshC suggested moving these, at least for the nightly and staging envs, to the Staging Manta.
+  TOOLS-1523 has done this for nightly's usage -- old nightly-1 data has not yet been removed.

 TODO: dig into size usage for these